chrissy0/christopherwoggon.com/content/projects/_index.md

 **Improving Audiobooks on Shokz OpenSwim**

 I wrote some code to make audiobooks not suck on Shokz OpenSwim headphones.
 You can find the related blog post [here](@/blog/swimming-audiobook/index.md).

+#### Friends' Projects

+**[Open-source Boilerplates](https://opensourceboilerplates.com/): A Directory of Boilerplates**

+A curated list of open source boilerplates and starter kits for building modern applications.
+From web development with React & Next.js to mobile apps with React Native, Flutter, and native platforms.